boredazfcuk/docker-icloudpd/README.md

    boredazfcuk/icloudpd
 ```

-After this, the iCloudPD-boredazfcuk container should launch and the startup script will loop after every interval.
+After this, my iCloudPD-boredazfcuk container launchs and the startup script loops after every interval.

 It's also worth noting that I've set the launch script to remove the authentication token once it is 55 days old.
-This is so the script will not keep prompting attempting 2FA and the user must manually intervene.
+This is so the script will not keep prompting attempting 2FA and the you must manually intervene.

 # TO DO
       Enable display of cookie expiration date and use this as basis for cookie removal